VilotStar/poz/README.md

 This theme will also aim to provide better security, for example in Subscriptions setting page your email will be willingly shown, but with this theme it is not (unless YOU hover over it).

 ![](https://i.imgur.com/I5jmU48.png)
+### expansion
+1. i don't mean to say that they're bad or what ever, but the modifications made to discord are heavy and annoying to undo if you do not like. this theme does not do any major changes and does more minor but still noticable stuff. if you don't want to use the theme, then don't im not one to judge, it's your opinion

+apparently i have to say this cause people can't take my subjective view of things.

 ## Installation
 ### Powercord